 • ensure that your apprentice is supported throughout their apprenticeship and beyond by a professional body that represents paralegals and Chartered Legal Executives and we can provide additional membership benefits including helpline, career, study and peer study support and access to discounted books and goods.

-or use the social media resources below.
+or click the images below.